-Prerequisite: all courses preceding NUR 680
+Prerequisite: all courses preceding NUR 680 Co-requisite: NUR 680L

 NUR 690 Health Systems Practicum II

 This course will continue role development toward accomplishing the AONE competency plan begun in NUR 680.
 Students will journal their clinical hours and progress on their graduate project.
 Upon successful course completion, students will be able to complete a learning agreement that supports professional role development in health systems leadership.